spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 ```

 [[tip]]
-| If you downloaded the project source, the project includes a parent pom to build all the modules with a single command.
-Otherwise, run the build for the source, processor, and sink individually.
-You only need to execute `eval $(minikube docker-env)` once for each terminal session.
+| If you downloaded the project source, the project includes a parent pom file to build all the modules with a single command.
+Otherwise, run the builds for the source, processor, and sink individually.
+You need to run `eval $(minikube docker-env)` only once for each terminal session.

-#### Deploy the stream
+#### Deploying the Stream

-Copy and paste the following yaml and save it to `usage-cost-stream.yaml`
+To deploy the stream, you must first copy and paste the following YAML content and save it to `usage-cost-stream.yaml`

 ```yaml
 kind: Pod